Saxamos/Saxamos.github.io/_posts/2020-07-31-en-improve-spacy-performance-through-uncertainty.md

 - Index 1: even closer, there is an extra "s"

-From a business point of view, it does not matter to the user when the error is small.
+After a review with the client, it seems that little mistakes don't matter.
 We can therefore build a distance which allows to be more flexible on the acceptance of the prediction.
 The function below checks that the predicted value is not empty, then accepts the result if it is included in the ground truth or if the [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) is less than 5 (arbitrarily chosen value).